OneDrive Known Folder Move and Redirection: What You Should Know?

 What it all means

 Microsoft’s recent moves to help auto-redirect known folders to OneDrive is a welcome change.
 But users shouldn’t mistakenly think they have a reliable endpoint backup solution as a result.
 Reliable endpoint data protection still requires a solution that is designed to do Backups.
-At Parablu, we have not only built such a backup solution, we have even designed it such that it can use OneDrive storage as a repository.
+At Parablu, we have not only built such a backup solution, but we have also even designed it such that it can use OneDrive storage as a repository.
 And it doesn’t stop your users from using their regular OneDrive client.
 So you can have the best of both worlds – use your OneDrive storage allocation, while still not compromising on the integrity of your backups.

 For comments, questions or simply to ask for more information – please feel free to email us at firstname.lastname@example.org.